 One study compared the sleep quality and stress-related symptoms between people sleeping in older beds versus newer ones.
 They found that new bedding systems increased sleep quality and reduced back discomfort—factors that could decrease stress-related symptoms.
 Similarly, stress and sleep are often interlinked.
 Stress keeps many adults from getting the sleep they need, and a lack of sleep could contribute to stress.
 So if your old mattress makes it hard for you to sleep, your stress levels could increase, feeding into the cycle.

 If you have trouble sleeping on an old mattress your memory could also suffer.
 Dr. Siegel says one of the functions of sleep is memory consolidation.
 And if you’re uncomfortable at night due to an old mattress, that isn’t happening to the optimal extent.
 Plus, the REM sleep stage is specifically known to help us retain information.

 Bottom line, you could have less or poor-quality sleep—leading to numerous other health issues

-According to Dr. Bodkin, poor sleep quality from any cause is associated with daytime sleepiness, trouble with concentration, heart disease, hypertension, stroke, diabetes, depression, and weight gain, just to name a few.
+According to Cynthia Bodkin, M.D.
+Indiana University Health neurologist and sleep medicine physician, poor sleep quality from any cause is associated with daytime sleepiness, trouble with concentration, heart disease, hypertension, stroke, diabetes, depression, and weight gain, just to name a few.
 Meanwhile, getting enough sleep has numerous health benefits including a boosted immunity system, type 2 diabetes prevention, and weight management.
 Dr. Siegel adds that sleep is time for your body to recover—so make sure you are comfortable.
 If an old mattress is cutting down on sleep time, it could be worth investing in a new one.
-(Next, check out the weird things that could happen to your body while you sleep.)

 - Bill Fish, co-founder of tuck.com and a certified sleep coach